 Maitake mushroom’s taste is earthy and peppery, making it a well-liked option for preparing various dishes like fried, stir-fried, soup, or used as a topping.
 In fact, this species is a significant cooking ingredient in Japan and China.

 As the name suggests, Saffron Milkcap appears in a bright orange color like saffron.
 The cap has a convex or vase form that can reach 1.5 to 5.5 inches.
 Their stipe is in orange color too with 1 to 3-inch length.

-If you want to find them in the wild environment, check under acidic souls or conifers in Europe or other places where people cultivate pine plantations.
+If you want to find them in the wild environment, check under acidic soils or conifers in Europe or other places where people cultivate pine plantations.

 Saffron Milkcap owns a characteristic bitter or mild taste.
 Therefore, they are ideal to go with butter, parsley, or other ingredients to enrich the overall flavor of your dish.

-Their texture is faintly crispy which makes them even more special compared to others.
+Their texture is faintly crispy, which makes them even more special compared to other types of mushrooms.
 So if you are looking for a mushroom to grill, Saffron Milk Cap is perfect.